TTO-Explore/open-notes/README.md

 1. `npm i react-router-dom`
 1. Create test build from frontend folder by running `npx nx build`

-1. `npm i rimraf ncp` to provide functionality used in the next step.
+1. `npm i rimraf ncp --save-dev` to provide functionality used in the next steps.
+1. `npm i cross-env --save-dev`
-1. Modify package.json to use the following script on build: `npx nx build && ncp ./dist/frontend ../docs`
+1. Modify package.json to use the following script on build: `cross-env PUBLIC_URL=/Unstuck npx nx build && ncp ./dist/frontend ../docs`
 1. Add a `prebuild` command that runs `rimraf ../docs`

 1. Update Site Favicon.
 1. Update Site Title (can programmatically update on each page).

+1. Set BrowserRouter basepath and build configuration (done in earlier step) to use /Unstuck as a basepath when building.
+Ideally, set BrowserRouter to change behavior when testing locally.

 ## Cloning to a new workstation
 Just clone the repo and then run `npm i` from inside the frontend directory, assuming you already have node and npm installed.